ClickHouse/ClickHouse/docker/test/performance-comparison/performance_comparison.md

 docker/test/performance-comparison/perf.py --host=localhost --port=9000 --runs=1 tests/performance/logical_functions_small.xml
 ```

+#### Run all tests on some custom configuration
+Technically possible, but inconvenient -- requires some scripting and setting up the directory structure.
+See `manual-run.sh` for inspiration. `compare.sh` has some stages which you can skip, specified by the `stage` environment variable.

 #### Statistical considerations
 Generating randomization distribution for medians is tricky.
 Suppose we have N
 runs for each version, and then use the combined 2N run results to make a